This page describes a partnership between CLC and other administrative units for the joint management of student computer labs and classrooms.

 - Lab Use Data: CLM partners automatically get access to a suite of usage reports to examine lab/classroom use by semester, day, or hour.

 - Keyserver: An optional component that allows for application usage tracking and has the ability to allow pooling of software licenses using concurrent, if allowed by the applications EULA.
-This component is licenses per workstation and also has a yearly renewal cost.
+This component is licensed per workstation and also has a yearly renewal cost.

 - Printing chargeback: ITS Printing Service is easily deployed in CLM.